-Figures 2 and 3 depict the evolution of the averaged winter and summer SAT, respectively.
-It is estimated as the median value within each subregion in the ECHO-G-MM5 model, in the driving GCM and in the Luterbacher et al. (2004, 2007) reconstruction.
-For the sake of brevity, the figures corresponding to the intermediate seasons are shown in the supplementary material, but the respective main characteristics are also outlined here.
-As mentioned section 2, the series are low-pass filtered (with a 31-year Hamming low-pass filter) to emphasise the low-frequency variability.
-Also the evolution of the 25-75 interquartile range is shown to illustrate the heterogeneities within each sub-region.
+- 270 The bold red lines in Figure ?? show Figures 2 and 3 depict the evolution of the averaged SAT (estimated through winter and summer SAT, respectively.
+It is estimated as the median value within each subregion ) in the ECHO-G-MM5 modeland, in the driving GCM and in the Luterbacher et al. (2004, 2007) reconstructionfor winter and summer.
+As outlined in the former section.
+For the sake of brevity, the figures corresponding to the intermediate seasons are shown in the supplementary - 275 material, but the respective main characteristics are also outlined here.
+As mentioned section 2, the series are low-pass filtered (with a 31-year (Hamming low-pass filter) to emphasise the low-frequency variability.
+Both the reconstruction and simulation generally agree in their low-frequency evolution over northern Europe.
+Over southern Europe no clear-cut similarities can be seen (note the different scales in different areasand seasons)Also the evolution of the 25-75 interquartile range is

+280 shown to illustrate the heterogeneities within each sub-region.